nagydani/loveputer/DEVELOPMENT.md

-## Development
+## Installing

 To run the code, [LÖVE2D] is required.
 It's been tested and developed on version 11.4 (Mysterious Mysteries).

 For unit tests, we are using the [busted] framework.
 Also, we need to supplement a utf-8 library, which comes with LOVE, but